betatim/sound-array-api-tutorial/README.md

-# array API with sound - a tutorial
+# Tutorial: learning array API with sound

 This is a tutorial in which you will learn about the [array API](https://data-apis.org/array-api/latest/).
 It uses sound and sound effects as examples to illustrate how to write code